dataforseo/CSharpClient/docs/OnPageApi.md

 **Remarks:**

 ‌‌
- <br>This endpoint returns a list of pages that are blocked from being indexed by Google and other search engines by robots.txt, HTTP headers, or meta tags settings.
+ <br>This endpoint returns a list of pages that are blocked from being indexed by Google and other search engines through robots.txt, HTTP headers, or meta tags settings.
  <br>for more info please visit 'https://docs.dataforseo.com/v3/on_page/non_indexable/?bash'

 ### **NonIndexableAsync(IEnumerable&lt;OnPageNonIndexableRequestInfo&gt;, CancellationToken)**